StarLiu714/2D-Molecular-Dynamics-Toy-Project/Lab-Report/Lab report.md

 #### Using scaling of velocities, in steps of about 5K, up to about 85 K.

-The desired temperatures are set as 10,15,20,25,30,35,40,45,50,55,60,65,70,75,80,85,90,100 Kelvin, respectively
+The target temperatures are set at 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 90, and 100 Kelvin, respectively.

-Tolerance of temperature is 1.5 Kelvin, at which the rescaling would be automatically carried out.
+The temperature tolerance is 1.5 Kelvin, at which point rescaling is automatically performed.

-The tolerance of kappa is 5e-4, below which the iteration would be terminated.
+The kappa tolerance is set at 5e-4, below which the iteration process is terminated.

 #### a.
 Analyze by display of atomic positions and RDF